-The Pedestal Bank Library at Fletcher exists to support the mission and goals of the College.
+The b1BANK Library at Fletcher exists to support the mission and goals of the College.
 The library provides students, faculty and staff with the materials, resources, and instructional services necessary for teaching and learning.
-The Pedestal Bank Library is located in Room 128 at the main campus in Schriever.
+The b1BANK Library is located in Room 128 at the main campus in Schriever.
 Library hours for semesters, holidays, and breaks are posted on the Fletcher website and outside the library entrance.